g-thinh/simple-snackbar/README.md

 - Automatically closes itself after timeout or on close button.
 - No consecutive snackbars.
 - No character limit for message.
 (Suggested max 2 lines).
+- Display a Floating Action Button to see how the Snackbar is shown.
+The FAB will always hover above the snackbar, as its observes the snackbars' message height and adjusts its position accordingly.

 ## Usage: